Header Banner

-How To: Levitate thin diamagnetic pencil lead with neodymium magnets
+How to Levitate thin diamagnetic pencil lead with neodymium magnets

 In a previous Nurd Rage video (here), Dr. Lithium showed you that pyrolytic graphite was diamagnetic, and that it could be stably levitated over magnets.
 It was repelled by a magnetic field, and this repulsion was strong enough to levitate it.
 In this science video tutorial, you'll learn how to levitate plain old pencil lead this time.